How to Make Your Living Room Cozy - 27 Ideas to Max Out Comfort

 If a mantle or TV is the main focal point, you can still turn the seats halfway towards the each other while a part of the now semi-circle open for the fireplace, etc.

 6. Colorful Throw Blankets Add Pizazz

 What says more homeliness and warmth than some fuzzy throw blankets draped around your couches and chairs, ready for use at any moment?
 Nothing that I'm aware of.

-Having a couple of throw blankets around makes the feel very inviting and casual, like you're allowed to put your feet on the couch, etc. The guests can feel the coziness glowing from the area, beckoning them in to relax.
+Having a couple of throw blankets or other types of blankets around makes the feel very inviting and casual, like you're allowed to put your feet on the couch, etc. The guests can feel the coziness glowing from the area, beckoning them in to relax.

 Just choose the right colors!
 You can choose subtle colors with unique and complex textures or simple designs with bright (but warm) colors.
 Your guests will feel comfortable and relaxed, especially when the weather gets a little cold, at your place.

 7. Bookshelves Bring Confidence

 Adding a whole wall of books (or load them up with decorative trinkets) to your living room makes it look warm and creative.
 Books are home in and of themselves to most people, and they make them feel cozy.
 Imagine a cold winter morning, a cup of hot chocolate with your favorite book, wrapped up in a throw blanket sitting on your sofa

 There is no scenario more perfect than this.
 And that's the imagery your guests will conjure up in their minds.
 If you are a book lover, then add your personality to your living room and invite others to take a look.
 Books are a perfect conversation starter.

 Your home should speak for itself that it's yours.
 Adding pictures of the family makes your space a little personal, and anyone visiting you will feel like they are welcomed with all the warmth, as these pictures will show them that you're letting them in your little personal space.